Series 501 - Admission to School

 3.2.2 A statement signed by the child’s parent or guardian that the child has not been screened because of conscientiously held beliefs of the parent or guardian.

 4. Proof of Age and Legal Name – Establishing and maintaining accurate records is important in ensuring a student receives credit for grades and achievements earned throughout their school career in District 196 or when transferring to another school district.
-Therefore, a copy of a birth certificate, passport or other comparable documentation shall be presented upon enrollment.
+Therefore, a copy of a record verifying age and name shall be presented upon enrollment.
+Acceptable records may include, passport, hospital birth record or physician’s certificate, a baptismal or religious certificate, an adoption record, health records, immunization records, immigration records, previously verified school records, early childhood screening records, Minnesota Immunization Information Connection records, or an affidavit from a parent.
 Any future name changes or corrections will require legal documentation.

 6. Immunization – Students are required to be in compliance with the state immunization law.
 Students who do not comply with the law will be excluded from school.